Exact and approximate inference in graphical models: variable elimination and beyond: Graphical Models

-We can now describe classical counting and optimization tasks in graphical models in terms of these two operators.
+Classical counting and optimisation tasks in graphical models can now be entirely written with these two operators.
 For simplicity, we denote by $\Aplus_{x_B}$, where $B\subset V$ a sequence of eliminations $\Aplus_{x_i}$ for all $i \in B$, the result being insensitive to the order in a commutative semi-ring.
-Similarly, $\Atimes_{B \in \mathcal{B}}$ represents the successive combination of all potential functions $\psi_B$ such that $B \in \mathcal{B}$.
+Similarly, $\Atimes_{B \in \mathcal{B}}$ represents the successive combination of all potential functions $\psi_B$, with $B \in \mathcal{B}$.

-\paragraph{Counting tasks.} Under this name we group all tasks that involve summing over the state space of a subset of variables in $X$.
+\paragraph{Counting task.} Under this name we group all tasks that involve summing over the state space of a subset of variables in $\bfX$.
 This includes the computation of the partition function $Z$ or of any marginal distribution, as well as entropy evaluation.
 For $A \subset V$ and $\bar{A} = V \setminus A$, the marginal distribution $p_A$ of $X_A$ associated to the joint distribution $p$ is defined as: